-Certain statements in this Annual Report constitute forward-looking statements.
-To the extent that statements in this Annual Report are not recitations of historical fact, such statements constitute forward-looking statements, which, by definition, involve risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
-In particular, statements under Business and Management's Discussion and Analysis of Financial Condition and Results of Operations may contain forward-looking statements, including statements regarding our business, product, foreign currency and finance strategies in 2018, our property and equipment additions in 2018, subscriber growth and retention rates, competitive, regulatory and economic factors, the timing and impacts of proposed transactions, the maturity of our markets, the anticipated impacts of new legislation (or changes to existing rules and regulations), anticipated changes in our revenue, costs or growth rates, our liquidity, credit risks, foreign currency risks, target leverage levels, our future projected contractual commitments and cash flows and other information and statements that are not historical fact.
-Where, in any forward-looking statement, we express an expectation or belief as to future results or events, such expectation or belief is expressed in good faith and believed to have a reasonable basis, but there can be no assurance that the expectation or belief will result or be achieved or accomplished.
-In evaluating these statements, you should consider the following list of some but not all of the factors that could cause actual results or events to differ materially from anticipated results or events:
+Certain statements in this annual report constitute forward-looking statements.
+To the extent that statements in this annual report are not recitations of historical fact, such statements constitute forward-looking statements, which, by definition, involve risks and uncertainties that could cause actual results to differ materially from those expressed or implied by such statements.
+In particular, statements under Business and Management's Discussion and Analysis of Financial Condition and Results of Operations may contain forward-looking statements, including our business, product, service offering, foreign currency and finance strategies in 2019; our property and equipment additions in 2019; programming and copyright costs; subscriber growth and retention rates; changes in competitive, regulatory and economic factors; anticipated changes in our revenue, costs or growth rates; our liquidity, including our expectations regarding the sufficiency of cash flows from our operations; credit and interest rate risks; foreign currency risks; target leverage levels; compliance with debt covenants and our ability to obtain additional debt; our future projected contractual commitments and cash flows; and other information and statements that are not historical fact.
+Where, in any forward-looking statement, we express an expectation or belief as to future results or events, such expectation or belief will result or be achieved or accomplished.
+In evaluating these statements, you should consider the following list of some but not all of the factors that could cause actual results or events: